Longwater1234/WedemyClient/README.md

 # WedemyClient

 (Frontend Repo).
 Clone of Udemy, built using Vue 3 + Typescript + Element Plus + Injector/Provider API (No Vuex!).
-All pages (but 1) have been built with Options API.
+Almost all components have been built with Options API.
 This App is also integrated with PayPal and CreditCard checkout (both powered by **Braintree Payments**).
 The Backend is a Java Springboot application.

 ## Live Demo (coming soon)